 Companies are still reluctant to deploy and exploit process-based management to develop internal customer/supplier relations.
 The raison d'être of the process approach is to respond to the strategy defined at the highest level of the company.
 The aim is to develop a transparent organisation in which each employee contributes to achieving the expected performance.

 However, the most striking pitfall lies in the management of non-compliant products and/or services, which are remedied by an ad hoc repair.
-Then you move on to something else, to other productions, until the deteriorated situation returns again.
+Then we move on to other things, to other productions, until the deteriorated situation returns again.
 Even though the non-conformity has been recorded.
 It's clear, then, that the absence of any in-depth treatment of the causes of the failures demotivates employees.

 Why and how can you unite or reunite your staff around the quality approach?